lorensen/VTKExamples/src/VTKBook/Chapter6.md

 sorting order is useful when rendering with opacity as

 discussed in Chapter 7.)
-Notice the similarity of this filter to the vtkContourFilter .
+Notice the similarity of this filter to the vtkContourFilter.
 Both of these objects contour datasets with multiple isovalues. vtkCutter uses an implicit function to calculate scalar values while vtkContourFilter uses the scalar data associated with the dataset's point data.